yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ### From Point Cloud Data to Simplicial Complexes

-Now, you might be wondering, "if simplicial complexes are so great, why have I never seen data that looked like one?"
+Now, you might be wondering, "how could I go from typical data, like a set of points, to a simplicial complex?"

 This gets at a major area of study in topological data analysis: finding topology in point cloud data.
-It turns out that there are tons of ways to convert point cloud data into a simplicial complex.
-One popular method is called the Vietoris-Rips complex.
+It turns out that there are tons of ways to study topology in point cloud data.
+One simple method uses what is called the Vietoris-Rips complex.

 Let $S$ be finite set of points in $\mathbb{R}^n$.
 Let $r\geq 0$.
 The Rips complex of $S$ and $r$ is the abstract simplicial complex of $\text{VR}(S, r)$ consisting of all subsets